Skip to Content

 Desert Archaeology is committed to serving client interests at every step of the way.
 Our team of CRM professionals helps you navigate archaeological and historical compliance requirements to efficiently bring your project to completion.

-Cultural resources management is, at its most basic, a process of exploration and discovery, followed by documentation and analysis, that is conducted in an environment of planning and development.
+Cultural resources management is a process of exploration and discovery, followed by documentation and analysis, that is conducted in an environment of planning and development.
 Each step of the process has reporting requirements that communicate plans and results to regulatory agencies and other project stakeholders.

-Desert Archaeology uses a team-based approach to accomplish projects once they are defined.
+Desert Archaeology uses a team-based approach.
 Personnel with the expertise best suited to a project are assigned to the project team.
-Members of that team stay with the project from start to finish, providing continuity and consistency throughout.
+Members of that team stay with the project from start to finish, ensuring continuity and consistency.

-A project might include some or all of the steps described on this page, depending on the cultural resources present and the planned impacts of the project.
-Excavation projects are followed by a phase of specialized analyses, during which the objects and samples recovered during fieldwork are examined.
+A project might include some or all of the steps described on this page, depending on how the planned impacts of the project will impact the cultural resources that are present.
+Excavation projects are followed by a phase of specialized analyses that document the objects and samples recovered during fieldwork.
 These analyses are the source of some of the most profound insights about the past.

 Areas of Expertise